 Academic majors relevant to secondary education include English, Geography, History, Mathematics, Biology, Chemistry, Earth Sciences, and Physics.
 The requirements for each major are defined by faculty in that major.

-MDSK 2100 (Diversity and Inclusion in Middle/Secondary Schools) should be taken prior to a student’s final three semesters and must be completed with a grade of C or above for the student to qualify for admission to the Teacher Education Program in the selected field of secondary education.
+MDSK 2100 (Foundations of Education in Secondary Schools) should be taken prior to declaring the minor and must be completed with a grade of C or above for the student to qualify for admission to the Teacher Education Program in the selected field of secondary education.
 Other admission requirements include an overall GPA of at least 2.7 and passing scores on the Praxis Core examinations (or acceptable SAT or ACT scores).
-Students should consult an advisor in the Office of Teacher Education, Advising, Licensure, and Recruitment as soon as they begin considering teacher education in order to graduate on time.
+Students should consult an advisor in the Office of Teacher Education, Advising, Licensure as soon as they begin considering teacher education in order to graduate on time.

 Admission to Teacher Education and Middle, Secondary, K-12 Education Department (MDSK) advisor’s approval are required in order to register for any of the following courses: